mariusbij/kilo-geometry/README.md

 * `composer install` from project dir

 # Info
- Since there are multiple ways to calculate the area of a Rhombus, use a RhombusBuilder:
+ Since there are multiple ways to calculate the area of a rhombus, use the RhombusBuilder:

- 1. Create builder `$builder = new RhombusBuilder();`
+ 1. Create a builder `$builder = new RhombusBuilder();`

  2. Create a rhombus with one of the following depending of what data you have: